 - selection, rejection, or termination of customers or suppliers.

-Official minutes are produced for each meeting under the guidance of SAGA’s Staff which serves as the official record of the Association.
+An attendance register to be provided for each respective gathering and where required the proceedings of the gathering be minuted which serves as the official record of the Association.

 7. Individual Responsibility

 It is the responsibility of SAGA staff, members and industry role players to take individual accountability for compliance with applicable law and avoid discussions on any matters outside the scope of SAGA’s mission.

 These rules apply to all meetings held under the auspices of SAGA.